madebysimon/OPUS/sos/index.md

 The Crisis Service of Middle Franconia also offers counselling in Turkish.
 Krisendienst Mittelfranken: 0800 / 655 3000

-## Help someone in a crisis 🫂
-1. Safety first, respect and maintain boundaries
-	> **Do not touch or even approach someone who is highly agitated or violent**.
-Also do not decide by yourself what is in the person's best interests.
-	- Protect your own safety, physical and mental wellbeing before assisting others.
-Recognize your limits, be aware of your own needs and seek support for yourself.
-		-  You **cannot** decide for another person whether or not he/she wants help
-		- You **cannot** control how your effort is met, how other people respond to you
-		- be honest with yourself about how much time and effort you can afford to spend in helping

-	> **For your safety** - as well as that of others and the person in distress itself - decisions on their behalf should be left to trained professionals.

-2. Be ready to recognize need for professional intervention
-	- if you feel strongly uneasy or seriously concerned at any times do not hessitate and involve emergency services (see [suicide warning signs →](#suicide-warning-signs-)) or [seek help by professionals →](#lifelines-and-phone-numbers)
-		- Direct the person to professional help.
-Offer to accompany him/her to the next psychotherapist or emergency room or encourage him/her to call and make an appointment right then and there.

-3. How to help
-	- Take the person aside for undivided attention and to talk in private.
-	- Listen **carefully** and with sensitivity in an open minded and **nonjudgmental** way.
-Do not argue.
-	- **Be honest** and direct, do not lie.
-Share what you have observed and why it concerns you.
-For example:
-		> "I've noticed that you've been missing a lot lately and you aren't answering your phone or text messages like you used to.
-I'm worried about you."
-	- Note that distress often comes from conflicting feelings or demands.
-	- Follow up.
-Let the person know that you'll be checking back with him or her later to see how things turned out.
-	- Responding in a caring way to a person in distress can help prevent the distressed person's situation from escalating into a crisis.

-### Suicide Warning Signs ⚠️
-include:
-- Talking about or making plans for suicide.
-- Expressing hopelessness/carelessness about the future.
-- Displaying severe/overwhelming emotional pain or distress.
-- Showing worrisome behavioral cues or marked changes in behavior, particularly in the presence of the warning signs above.
-Specifically, this includes (significant)
-	- withdrawal from or changing in social connections/situations
-	- changes in sleep (increased or decreased)
-	- anger or hostility that seems out of character or out of context
-	- recent increased agitation or irritability

-If you notice these warning signs in someone, it is very important that you ask them clearly and directly if they are thinking about suicide.

 ### For Parents 🧸
 Can't bear your child (i.e. for constant crying)? **Do not shake the child** under any circumstances.